caguirre1378/Data-Analyst-Portfolio/README.md

 **Project Structure:**

-Survey Interface Module Objective: Create an intuitive survey interface for easy navigation and multi-type question support.
-Methodology: Deployed an EC2 instance to host the survey application and stored assets in S3 for efficient retrieval.
-Domain Management Module Objective: Simplify access to the platform with a clear and memorable domain.
-Methodology: Configured Route 53 to link a custom domain to the survey platform.
-Usage Instructions:
+1. Survey Interface Module:'

+   - Objective: Design and implement an intuitive survey interface that facilitates easy navigation and supports multiple question types, enhancing user engagement and survey completion rates.

+   - Methodology:
+   -- Deployed an EC2 instance to host the survey application, ensuring reliable and scalable performance for handling varying traffic loads.
+   -- Utilized Amazon S3 to store static assets, enabling efficient content delivery and rapid retrieval of survey elements, optimizing user experience.

+2. Domain Management Module

+   - Objective: Streamline access to the survey platform by configuring a clear, memorable custom domain that enhances brand identity and user trust.

+   - Methodology:
+   -- Configured Amazon Route 53 to seamlessly link a custom domain to the survey platform, ensuring reliable DNS management, low latency, and high availability for users globally.
+   -- Implemented best practices for domain management to ensure robust security, scalability, and fault tolerance.

+By leveraging these modules, the survey platform offers a high-quality, user-friendly experience, supported by secure infrastructure and optimized for performance and scalability.
+The result is a seamless process for both survey creators and respondents, ensuring efficient data collection and analysis.

+**Usage Instructions:**

 System Requirements:

+- Software:
-Software: AWS Console access for EC2, S3, and Route 53
+-- AWS Console access for EC2, S3, and Route 53 services.
+-- Ensure that the necessary AWS permissions are granted to access and manage resources within EC2 (for computing), S3 (for storage), and Route 53 (for DNS management).

+- Hardware:
-Hardware: Any device with internet access
+-- Any device with a stable internet connection capable of running modern web browsers (e.g., Google Chrome, Mozilla Firefox, Safari).
+-- A system that meets the minimum specifications to run cloud-based applications efficiently (recommended: 4GB+ RAM, 1.5GHz+ processor).

+Setup & Execution:

+1. Log in to the AWS Console using your credentials.

+2. Navigate to EC2, S3, and Route 53 to configure and manage resources as needed for the project.

+3. Follow the provided setup documentation for initializing instances, creating storage buckets, and configuring DNS settings.

+Ensure that you have the appropriate IAM (Identity and Access Management) roles and permissions set up for smooth execution of the required tasks.

 **Installation and Running Instructions:**

-Launch the EC2 instance and upload survey assets to S3.
-Configure Route 53 settings to associate the domain with the EC2-hosted platform.
-Testing and Debugging: Test survey navigation and question types on multiple devices for usability.
-Verify domain setup and troubleshoot connectivity issues via Route 53 diagnostics.
+1. Launch EC2 Instance:

+   - Initialize an EC2 instance with the appropriate configuration to host the survey platform.

+   - Ensure the instance is securely configured with the necessary security groups and permissions.

+2. Upload Survey Assets to S3:

+   - Upload all survey-related assets (e.g., HTML files, images, scripts) to an S3 bucket.

+   - Set appropriate access permissions for the assets to be publicly accessible or restrict access based on requirements.

+3. Configure Route 53 Settings:

+   - Associate the custom domain with the EC2-hosted survey platform using Route 53 DNS management.

+   - Update the DNS records (A, CNAME) to point to the EC2 instance's public IP or Elastic IP.

+4. Verify Domain Association:

+   - Test the domain setup to ensure the domain is properly routed to the EC2-hosted platform.

+   - Monitor for DNS propagation and verify the domain resolves correctly in various regions.

 **Contribution and Licensing:**